the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 DOI: [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807).
 ```

-Please make sure that the link to the source is the digital object identifier [{term}`def<Digital Object Identifier>`] not the Zenodo record.
+Please make sure that the link to the source is the {term}`digital object identifier <Digital Object Identifier>` not the Zenodo record.
 Also ensure that you have created a link to the source using markdown link formatting: `[text](url)`.

+(ch-style-figures-advanced)=
 ## Advanced features and "gotchas"

 For more advanced parameters, please see the [Jupyter Book Documentation](https://jupyterbook.org/content/figures.html).